jwt27/libjwdpmi/README.md

 * MIDI protocol implementation.

 ## Installing
-* Build and install gcc with `--target=i586-pc-msdosdjgpp`, and install the djgpp standard library.
+* Build and install gcc with `--target=i686-pc-msdosdjgpp`, and install the djgpp standard library.
-The easiest way is to use Andrew Wu's build script, found here: https://github.com/andrewwutw/build-djgpp
+An easy to use build script is available here: https://github.com/jwt27/build-gcc
-Or use my fork, which currently has more features: https://github.com/jwt27/build-djgpp/tree/generic

 * Set your `PATH` accordingly:
 ```